 The pioneering researchers of the Hawthorne Studies, which started in 1924 and published in 1939, discovered that employee participation improved job satisfaction more than short-term incentives.
 As organizations began to understand the benefits of employee satisfaction and teamwork, some fields of work began a shift away from the common assembly-line model to organizational structures that took advantage of the highly productive team environment.

-Despite these initial setbacks, it has become increasingly apparent that the productive harnessing of the power of a team is here to stay.
+Despite initial setbacks in implementing team building, it has become increasingly apparent that the productive harnessing of the power of a team is here to stay.
 It’s never been more important than in today’s lightning-fast, idea-oriented organizations to emphasize collaboration rather than control.

 In reality, it has been proven that in the long term, teamwork is much more productive than having a few high-level managers dictating direction without any input from the people who actually perform the work.